 Select Options > Advanced Options > Manage Data Connections.

-On the Manage Data Connections page, select Add Connection > Other.
+In the Manage Data Connections window, select Add Connection > Other.

-- In the Name box, type a name for your database connection.
+- Name: Type a name for your database connection.

-- In the Connection Type drop-down list, select System or User, depending on whether the DSN you created to connect to Vertica is a System DSN or a User DSN.
+- Connection Type: Select System or User, depending on whether the DSN you created to connect to Vertica is a System DSN or a User DSN.

-Select the Data Source Name and provide the login credentials, then click OK.
+Select the Data Source Name and provide the login credentials, and then click OK.

-When the Connection String appears on the Other Database Connection page, click Save.
+When the Connection String appears on the Other Database Connection window, click Save.

 The connection will be added to the list of active connections.